mheberger/upstream-delineator/README.md

 # Contributing

-For comments or questions, please contact the author: Matthew Heberger, matt@mghydro.com.

 To report any bugs, you can create an Issue on this GitHub page.

-This code is open source, so if you are motivated to make any modifications, additions, or bug fixes, you can fork the repository and then do a pull request on GitHub.
+This code is open source, so if you are motivated to make any modifications, additions, or bug fixes, you can make a pull request on GitHub.

 # Acknowledgments

-This code was developed with support from [Upstream Tech](https://www.upstream.tech/).
+Thanks to Matthew Heberger who wrote the [original code](https://github.com/mheberger/delineator) built upon here.